 In September 2017, the Rt.
 Rev. Alastair Redfearn Bishop of Derby, invited a team from Holy Trinity Brompton in London, to open the derelict church of St. Werburgh's in Friar Gate, to once again establish a living Christian community in the heart of Derby.
 The Rev. Andy Bond, together with his wife Rachel and their two children moved from Holy Trinity SE20, to be part of St Werburgh's, knowing that they in turn would be looking to lead a church plant in the future.
 In 2020 the diocese of Derby invited Andy and Rachel together with their young family to pioneer a new work at St. Francis Mackworth.

-Since July 2020 we have been in and out of lockdowns but both our traditional service and modern service are growing with many people who are new to church.
+Since July 2020 both our traditional service and modern service have been growing with many people who are new to church.